HomeAboutFAQsPatient InformationAdditional ServicesBlogContactGet StartedDVA Patient Portal

 Building Resilience with Valentius

-At Valentius, we specialise in supporting Australian veterans through natural health options and community engagement.
-Whether it’s managing stress or finding a sense of balance, we’re here to help you in your journey.
+At Valentius, we support Australian veterans who are exploring natural health options, alongside education and community engagement.
+Whether it’s navigating periods of stress or seeking greater balance, we’re here to support you in your journey.

 Resilience is not about avoiding stress; it’s about learning to navigate it effectively.
 By incorporating these practical tips into your daily routine, you can build a stronger foundation for mental and emotional well-being.

-If you’re a veteran looking for tailored support, see if we’re the right fit for you by booking in a free* screening appointment with a nurse practitioner here.
+If you’re a veteran looking for tailored support, you can book a free screening appointment with a nurse practitioner to explore whether Valentius may be the right fit for you.
 Together, we can face life’s challenges and build resilience for a healthier future.

 *DVA may fund treatments on a case-by-case basis.